(1) A company must, within the period of 14 days from—

 (2) Notice of a person having become a director of the company must—

-(a) contain a statement of the particulars of the new director that are required to be included in the company's register of directors and its register of
+(a) contain a statement of the particulars of the new director that are required to be included in the company's register

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.